 Through body language, voice inflection, eye contact, and other nonverbal methods, coaches communicate many things, including confidence, readiness, the importance of what is being discussed, and much more.
 As consummate communicators, coaches can deliver their training message in ways that ensure the trainee receives the instruction without any misunderstandings.

-Empathy is often misunderstood today.
-The mistaken notion that people are “empaths” and thereby somehow subject to others’ moods is false.
-However, empathy is a real skill – it is the ability to put yourself into someone else’s position and see things from their point of view.
+Another soft skill required for OJT coaches is empathy.
+Today, we often misunderstand empathy .
+Empathy is a real skill.
+It is the ability to put yourself into someone else’s position and see things from their point of view.
 This is critical for coaches.

 A good example of empathy in action here would be the coach putting themselves into the shoes of someone new to the role or position.
 From that perspective, the coach can begin to determine how best to structure training, what degree of introduction is necessary before moving to more in-depth parts of the process, and more.
 Without empathy, coaches will be unable to do this and training will suffer as result.